-When trying to find work with a foreign company, any useful skills and qualifications you have acquired beforehand will be very helpful for your job search overseas.
-You should especially consider that many foreign companies are reluctant to hire people who do not have sufficient language skills.
+When trying to find work with a foreign company, any useful skills and qualifications you have acquired beforehand will be very helpful.
+Always keep in mind that many foreign companies are reluctant to hire people who do not have sufficient language skills.

 An expatriate-owned foreign company might be an exception to this rule.
-Other expats may actually hire you, even if your foreign language proficiency is quite poor.
-If, on your job search overseas, you cannot find an expat-owned company that is willing to give you a job, you should choose an industry which gives you a chance to travel.
-This could be, for example, the armed forces, the diplomatic corps or the leisure and tourism industry.
+Other expats may actually hire you, even if your proficiency in foreign languages is lacking.
+If you cannot find an expat-owned company that is willing to give you a job, you should choose an industry which gives you a chance to travel.
+This could be, for example, the diplomatic corps or the leisure and tourism industry.

 You may, of course, be too impatient to conduct a thorough job search overseas or to wait for your company to send you abroad before you get on a plane.
 If that is the case, you can always use what we refer to as the shoot-first-ask-later method.
 In other words, you can just pack your bags and go.

 An alternative to this reckless step might be self-employment or freelance work.
-On the one hand, you are your own boss and do not have to go through the tedious job search overseas.
-On the downside, you will have to overcome additional bureaucratic barriers and you will need an additional financial cushion in case something goes wrong.
-Read our articles on Self-employed Expats and Opening a Business Abroad to find out more.
+On the upside, you are your own boss and do not have to go through the tedious job search.
+On the downside, you will have to overcome additional bureaucratic barriers and need an additional financial cushion in case something goes wrong.
+Read our articles on self-employed expats and opening a business abroad to find out more.

 It is an open secret that most positions are not advertised.
 On the contrary, most vacancies are filled by promotion or networking.
 That’s why the best way of landing that dream job of yours is building a strong contact network.